return42/sphkerneldoc/linux_src_doc/drivers/bus/ti-sysc_c.rst

 -----------

-Note that the interconnect target module registers can be anywhere within the first child device address space.
+Note that the interconnect target module registers can be anywhere within the interconnect target module range.
 For example, SGX has them at offset 0x1fc00 in the 32MB module address space.
-We just what we need around the interconnect target module registers.
+And cpsw has them at offset 0x1200 in the CPSW_WR child.
+Usually the the interconnect target module registers are at the beginning of the module range though.

 .. _`sysc_map_and_check_registers`: